 4. The Number of Student Delegates

-Approximately eight student delegates (Candidates need to start preparing application documents sufficiently in advance)
+Approximately ten student delegates

-5. Term of the Program
+5. Term of the Program (Scheduled date)

-Saturday, March 3 to Saturday, March 24, 2018
+From Saturday, March 2 to Sunday, March 24, 2024

 6. Qualifications and Conditions of Application to the Program

-This program is only for Japanese students.

 1st to 3rd-year undergraduate students who have excellent academic and research achievements.
+This program is available for the international students (regular students) with private finance, and who register for the course and are able to obtain the VISA.

-Upon submitting application, the applicants are required to register for “EG102: English for Global Experience Gateway (Waikato).” complete assignments in an appropriate manner, and complete the three-week program at the University of Waikato will be able to earn two academic credits for the course.
+Applicants are required to register for “EG102: Global Experience Gateway (Waikato)” and complete assignments in an appropriate manner.
+Upon completion of the three-week program at Waikato College, participants in this program will be able to earn two academic credits for the course.
 4th-year undergraduates and graduate students are ineligible for this program.

-Students must have an experience of taking an English test such as TOEFL, TOEIC, IELTS or Eiken test (including the TOEIC IP test conducted at the University of Aizu).
+Students must submit a certificate for an English test such as TOEFL, TOEIC, IELTS, or the EIKEN Test.

-Students are in good health both mentally and physically and are capable of completing the study programs in their entirety without adverse effects to their studies and lifestyles.
+Students who are in good health both mentally and physically, and who are capable of studying and living abroad.

-Students are enthusiastic and have a sincere interest in proactively sharing their knowledge and experiences from their participation in the programs as a part of contribution back to the University and local communities, etc. through international exchange activities.
+Enthusiastic students who have a sincere interest in proactively sharing their knowledge and experiences from their participation in the program back to the University and the local community through participation in international activities.

-Student delegates accepted for the Program must consent to having their affiliations, years, names and research proposal posted to relevant websites, etc.

-Student delegates must participate into classes and activities held at Pathways College, the University of Waikato.
+Student delegates must participate in classes and activities held at Waikato College.
 They must attend programs and events provided by the host university.
-When they must be absent from classes, etc. due to unavoidable reasons, they must consult to the coordinator of the host university in advance.
+When they must be absent from classes, etc. due to unavoidable reasons, they must talk to the coordinator of the host university in advance.

 Assignments at the host university for EG102: English for Global Experience Gateway (Waikato) must be submitted by the specified deadline.

-For submitting the evidence files and taking the speaking test, students accepted for the Program are required to return to the University of Aizu immediately after coming back to Japan.
+For submitting evidence files and taking the speaking test, student delegates are required to return to the University of Aizu immediately after coming back to Japan.

-Students accepted as delegates for the Program must submit report by the specified deadlines.
-The said report may be published on the web, etc. 修正あり-1
+Student delegates must submit a report by the specified deadlines after returning to Japan.
+Said report will be posted on the web, etc.

+Students accepted as delegates for the program must, when requested to do so, cooperate for improvement of the content of this program by responding to surveys and/or questionnaires by the specified deadlines.
+In case the required documents are not submitted by the deadline, credits shall not be awarded.

 Student delegates accepted for the Program must give presentations on their study/research achievements, exchange activities, etc. at the presentation meetings to be held after their return to Japan.

-Students wishing to apply for a Japan Student Services Organization (JASSO) Scholarship Loan Program (70,000 Yen) on top of subsidy funds from the UoA must meet the following conditions.
+Students who wish to receive a scholarship (70,000 yen) from the Japan Student Services Organization (JASSO) in addition to the grant from the University must meet the following requirements.

-・Their household income must meet the standards of the Japan Student Services Organization (JASSO).
-(Refer to the Appendix 1)
+・Their household income must meet the standards of JASSO（refer to the attached document).

 －Because this will be confirmed by the University, the applicant must submit proof of income in a timely manner after their selection is finalized.

-・The applicant must meet the academic performance standards as calculated using JASSO's proprietary calculation method.
-(Refer to the Appendix 1)
+・The applicant must meet the academic performance standards as calculated using JASSO's proprietary calculation method（refer to the attached document).

-－Pattern 2 on the chart is used to calculate grades for the purpose of academic performance standards (Ds and Fs are worth 0 points).
+－Pattern 1 on the chart is used to calculate grades for the purpose of academic performance standards (Ds and Fs are worth 0 points).

-Reports and surveys required after returning to Japan must be submitted by the deadline.　修正あり_2
+Reports and surveys required after returning to Japan must be submitted by the deadline.
+In case the documents are submitted late, the students may be asked to return the scholarship.

 Those who do not pass the second screening but fulfill the conditions above can participate in this program without any financial support from the university.